-Commander mode allows you to control remote flash unit from your camera.
-If you never use external flash unit, you may not find this topic very interesting but, if you do, I think this article will help you a lot to understand what this mode is for and how it works with Nikon D90, other Nikon semi-pro and pro body cameras.
+Nikon Commander Mode allows you to control the remote flash unit from your camera wirelessly.
+If you use an external flash unit with your Nikon camera, this article might be helpful to you to understand what is commander mode, what is it used for and how it works with Nikon D90, other Nikon semi-pro and pro body cameras.

-Commander mode is one of the very powerful feature available with most of the advance DSLR cameras including Nikon D80, D90, D200, D7000 and D300 that allows built-in flash of your camera to control remote (off camera) flash by sending infrared signal over wireless.
-Most of the today’s advance flash like SB-600, SB-800, SB-900 and SB-R200 supports commander mode but unfortunately SB-400 flash unit doesn’t support commander mode.
-SB-400 is not considered as Advance Wireless Lighting strobe.
+Commander mode is one of the very powerful feature available in most of the advance Nikon DSLR cameras including Nikon D80, D90, D200, D7000, D700 and D300 that allows your camera’s built-in flash to control the remote (off camera) flash by sending an infrared signal over the wireless media.
+Most of the today’s advance flash unit like SB-600, SB-800, SB-900 and SB-R200 supports commander mode except SB-400.
+Nikon SB-400 is not considered as an Advance Wireless Lighting strobe.
 It can only be used in the hot-shoe or on a sync cord connected to the hot-shoe.
-The Nikon SB-900, SB-800, SB-600 and SB-R200 Speedlights can be set as wireless remote units and can be triggered by using an on-camera SB-900 or SB-800 set in “Master Mode”, directly from the built-in flash on the D80, D90, D200 and D300 or using the SU-800 Wireless Commander Unit.
+Nikon SB-900, SB-800, SB-600 and SB-R200 speedlights can be set as a remote wireless units and triggered in three different ways.
+First scenario – if you have Nikon SB-600 and SB-900 (or SB-800) units with you, you can place a SB-900 or SB-800 on your camera hot shoe and set it in a “Master Mode” to trigger a SB-600 unit wirelessly.
+Second scenario – if you have a SU-800 Wireless Commander Unit and any of other external flash units, you can place a SU-800 on your camera hot shoe and control an external flash unit wirelessly.
+Third scenario – and if you do not have any of these extra devices but only one speedlight, you can directly control or trigger it using the built-in flash of your camera and that’s when we use commander mode option in your camera.

-How to set commander mode for Nikon D90?
+How to set the commander mode in Nikon DSLR?

 1. Press the Menu button on the back of your camera.